mawiza/esapiserver/README.md

 # Esapiserver

 A very lightweight Sinatra/MongoDB CRUD API server to be used for EmberJS development and testing.
-By using MongoDB as the database server, all the tables are created on the fly when POST requests are made.

 I started out using the fixture and local storage adapter in Ember, but experienced that the limitations that these adapters have, would turn out be a pain later when it was time to release my app - I wanted to make sure that what I test, was consistant with what I would release, hence the esapiserver.